 There are millions of commercial trucks, semis, and other cargo vehicles on the roads and highways in South Carolina, carrying millions of dollars of freight every day.
-These industrial-grade vehicles carrying goods to and from businesses and consumers are often just a part of the background of daily life on the road—right up until a large truck causes a tragic accident with a passenger car due to unsecured or improperly loaded cargo.
+These industrial-grade vehicles carrying goods to and from businesses and consumers are often just a part of the background of daily life on the road—right up until unsecured cargo causes a truck accident with a passenger car, our South Carolina injury attorney adds.

 - Unsecured or poorly secured cargo.
 All cargo needs to be secured in the trailer or back of the vehicle such that it cannot move, shift, or fall out of the back.
 Straps, webbing, and other hardware should be used in the interior to make sure that no cargo can move or fall out.
 The rear doors should also be secured so that if something does shift and fall, it doesn’t come toppling out of the back and strike another vehicle or cause an obstacle on the road.

 - Unbalanced cargo.
 Cargo must be loaded properly for balance, especially in large tractor-trailers or semi-trucks.
 If part of an 80,000-pound load shifts to the left or right, the entire vehicle can fall on its side and crush anything—or anyone—caught underneath.

 Ultimately, the driver is usually the one responsible for ensuring the safety of his or her cargo and faces legal liability if it causes an accident.
 The person or people who loaded the cargo, the trucking company, and even the owner of the freight itself may also share in the responsibility if an accident happens.